Resistance Bands: Are They Good For Arthritis In The Knee?

 • Begin by standing with a resistance band around the ankles.

-• You may want to be by a wall or chair for support
+• You may want to be by a wall or chair for support.

 • Do 8-12 reps and increase to 2-3 set of 8-12 reps as you progress.

-Hip Bridges
+Glute Bridges

-• Lower your butt and release the resistance.
+• Lower your butt and release the resistance. (you can also do pulses or hold the position for an extended time before lowering)

-• Then repeat 8-12 times.
-As you progress do 2-3 sets.
+• Then, repeat 8-12 times.

 Calf Raises